Data Structure¶

 As many radio detectors are built as part of a hybrid detector whose data may be used in the radio event reconstruction, a way to make this data accessible in NuRadioReco is needed.
 The HybridInformation class provides this functionality and sections the information from the other detectors off from the radio part to avoid confusion.
 Despite its name, it does not hold any data from the other detectors itself, but offers access to

-objects in which this data is stored.
-For each additional detector (or set of detector data), aHybridSHower
+HybridShowerobjects in which this data is stored.
+For each additional detector (or set of detector data), aHybridSHowerobject can be added via theadd_hybrid_showermethod or accessed via theget_hybrid_showerorget_hybrid_showersmethods.It can be accessed via the

-get_hybrid_information'' method of the ``Event
+get_hybrid_information'' method of the ``Eventclass.

 Hybrid Shower¶